dbashford/mimosa/README.md

 ## CSSLint

  Mimosa will automatically [CSSLint](http://csslint.net/) your compiled CSS.
-All CSSLint violates will be treated as warnings and printed to the console.
+All CSSLint violations will be treated as warnings and printed to the console.
 You can turn off CSSHint entirely by setting `compilers.css.lint.enabled` to `false`.
 You can disable the rules by adding the rules you want to disable to `compilers.css.lint.rules` and setting them to false.
 The list of rules can be found here: https://github.com/stubbornella/csslint/wiki/Rules.
 If you want to disable a rule, find the rule ID in the CSSLint Wiki, and add it to the rules object.
 For example set `ids:false` if you are accustomed to using IDs to style elements, are not interested in changing that practice, and rather not deal with all the warnings.

 ## RequireJS Optimization